 The Pemigewasset Valley Fish & Game Club of Holderness, NH is a non-profit organization that boasts a proud history which began in 1941 and continues through to the present.
 Due to the persistent efforts of Rosco Whitcomb a meeting was held in March 1941 at the Firemen's Hall in Ashland, NH for the purpose of organizing a fish and game club in the local area.
 Many sportsmen were in attendance at the meeting which concluded with a committee being elected to draw up a set of by-laws.
 On May 1, 1941 the by-laws were presented and following several proposals the Club was named and the organization became active.

-The Club is directed by a twelve-member board of directors.
+The Club is directed by a four-member Executive Committee and a twelve-member board of directors.
 Elections of Officers and Directors are held at the Annual Business Meeting in March of each year.

 Throughout the years the Club has grown in membership, physical assets, and number and variety of activities available.
 The overriding purpose behind the Club is the association of like minded individuals who adhere to the original principles upon which it is founded.